 - For chronic bronchitis, once the diagnosis is confirmed, the clinical onset will date from the start of the first period of time when the necessary cough (productive of sputum for 3 months, not due to another condition) was present.

 - For emphysema, clinical onset can be determined based on the first demonstration of the relevant pathological changes on (high resolution) CT scan of the lungs.
-The onset can also be determined on clinical grounds based on shortness of breath and the first demonstration of a non-reversible obstructive pattern on spirometry (FEV1 < 80% or normal and FEV1/FVC < 70%), or the first evidence of significant gas trapping on measurement of diffusing capacity (DLCO), provided these findings have been interpreted by a specialist physician as being attributable to emphysema (and not some other disease).
+The onset can also be determined on clinical grounds based on shortness of breath and the first demonstration of a non-reversible obstructive pattern on spirometry (FEV1/FVC < 70%), or the first evidence of significant gas trapping on measurement of diffusing capacity (DLCO), provided these findings have been interpreted by a specialist physician as being attributable to emphysema (and not some other disease).